NachoCP/EmotiTuneOT/article/article.md

 Given the inherent ambiguity of conducting a similarity search against all the lyrics, reducing the search space is likely to yield improved results.
-One strategy involves transforming each set of lyrics into a list of 8 emotions using ChatGPT, then performing similarity comparisons against these emotion representations.
+One strategy involves transforming each set of lyrics into a list of 8 emotions using ChatGPT, and then performing similarity comparisons against these emotion representations.
 This approach aims to provide more focused and relevant song recommendations tailored to the user's emotional context.

 The prompt for ChatGPT to generate the emotion representation is as follows:

 ```
 """
-Think that you are an expert in translating emotions from songs lyrics and names.
+Think that you are an expert in translating emotions from song lyrics and names.
-The songs are going to be on spanish and english but the emotions should be only in English.
+The songs are going to be in Spanish and English but the emotions should be only in English.
 Giving the following song {name} and its lyrics:

 {lyrics}